Sabres agree to sign Eichel to an eight-year, $80-million contract

-The Buffalo Sabres have reached an agreement to sign their franchise player, Jack Eichel, to an NHL-maximum eight-year, $80-million contract.
+The contract, which won't kick in until next season, will make Eichel the highest-paid player in franchise history.

-The team announced the signing on its Twitter account on Tuesday night in a deal reached two days before Buffalo hosts the Montreal Canadiens in the season opener.
+In averaging $10-million per season, Eichel ties Los Angeles Kings star Anze Kopitar on the NHL list of annual average salaries, according to Spotrac.com.
+Overall, the contract's total value is tied for 10th with Kopitar on the NHL list.

-The 20-year-old Eichel is entering the final year of his three-year entry level contract and only eligible to become a restricted free agent next summer.
-The new contract won't kick in until next season.
+Eichel was entering the final year of his three-year entry level contract and only eligible to become a restricted free agent next summer.

-The deal was reached after talks had cooled for much of the past six weeks.
+Eichel's agent, Peter Fish, credited his client for prompting the deal to be completed after previously saying he would be open to playing out the season without an extension.

-Eichel's agent Peter Fish told The Associated Press that negotiations heated up on Tuesday when the two sides revisited talks after they had cooled for much of the past six weeks.
+"We just happened to have a conversation today, going back and forth on the numbers, and Jack was really like, 'Let's get this done,"' Fish told The Associated Press by phone.
+"Jack felt getting a deal done now was the right thing to do for both sides."

 Eichel was the second player selected in the 2015 draft, one spot behind Edmonton's Connor McDavid.
 The Oilers' captain signed an eight-year, $100-million contract extension in July, making him the NHL's top-paid player on a per-season basis.

-In averaging $10-million per season, Eichel ties Los Angeles Kings star Anze Kopitar on the NHL list of annual average salaries.
+The attention will now turn to members of the 2016 draft class such as Toronto's Auston Matthews, the NHL's rookie of the year last season, and Winnipeg's Patrik Laine.

-Eichel is coming off a season in which he had a team-leading 57 points and finished second with 24 goals in 61 games despite missing the first two months of the season with a sprained left ankle.
+Eichel led the Sabres with 24 goals as a rookie and had a team-best 57 points last year despite missing the first 21 games with a sprained left ankle.

-A fraction of a point separated him from collecting a $2-million performance bonus by just missing out on finishing among the NHL's top 10 in points per game production.
-Eichel finished 11th by averaging 0.934 points per game, and edged out by Edmonton's Leon Draisaitl who finished 10th by averaging 0.939 points per game with 77 points in 82 games.
+A fraction of a point separated him from collecting a $2-million performance bonus by just missing out on finishing among the NHL's top 10 in points per game production last year.
+Eichel finished 11th by averaging 0.934 points per game, and edged out by Draisaitl who finished 10th by averaging 0.939 points per game with 77 points in 82 games.

 Eichel was motivated upon arriving at training camp last month, saying he was focused on being a leader both on and off the ice.
 He was also blunt in assessing his first two seasons.